Merveille Lukeba

 Merveille Lukeba (born 30 March 1990) is a Congo-born British actor, best known for his role as Thomas Tomone in double BAFTA-winning E4 teen drama Skins.

 Early life

 Born in Kinshasa, Zaire, he was raised in Woolwich, southeast London.

 He can speak fluent French and Lingala.

 Career

-He has played the role of Thomas, a Congolese immigrant to the United Kingdom, in series 3 and 4 of the UK teen drama Skins.
+He played the role of Thomas, a Congolese immigrant to England, in series 3 and 4 of the UK teen drama Skins.